ManuelFay/ManuelFay.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I truly enjoying sharing knowledge with others and had the opportunity to work as a teaching assistant in various Bachelor and Master level courses during my time at EPFL.
+I truly enjoy sharing knowledge with others and had the opportunity to work as a teaching assistant in various Bachelor and Master level courses during my time at EPFL.
 No real logic here, but I TA'd for the following courses:
 - Newtonian Mechanics (3 years)
 - Thermodynamics